Web-Jit/Windows-12-Concept/README.md

-# Windows 12 Emulator
+# Windows 12 Concept

-#### It is app based on HTML, CSS & Javascript use to take a look of Windows 12 in your  PC/Laptop Browser
+#### It is app based on HTML, CSS & Javascript use to take a look of Windows 12 (Concept) in your PC/Laptop's Browser

 ###  Note: This is not a real software & I don't have any connection with Microsoft.